ClickHouse/simple-logging-benchmark/README.md

 While these behaviors are artificial with no specific event identified, they aim to replicate typical usage patterns of a centralized logging solution by an SRE.

 The full queries for each step can be found [here](./queries/).
-Each file represents the queries issued at each step.
+Each file represents the queries issued at each step and contains the queries for the whole dashboard.

 ## Limitations